mikelawrence/RPi-HAT-RGBW-LED-Controller/code-light/README.md

 chmod 755 rgbfloddlight.py
 ./rgbfloodlight.py
 ```
 If you see no errors you should be able to see your light in Home Assistant.
-Configuring Home Assistant is a bit of a stretch for guide but here are a couple of hints.
+Configuring Home Assistant is a bit of a stretch for this guide but here are a couple of hints.

-* Make sure you have a working MQTT configuration.
+* Make sure you have MQTT installed.
 If you use HASS.IO goto the HASS.IO configuration and install the Mosquitto Broker.
 * Make sure you have MQTT discovery enabled.
 See [MQTT Discovery](https://home-assistant.io/docs/mqtt/discovery/).
 * Make sure your MQTT discovery prefix matches the Discovery_Prefix in your RGB Floodlight configuration file.
-See [MQTT Discovery](https://home-assistant.io/docs/mqtt/discovery/).

 I use HASS.IO with the Mosquitto Broker addon installed and my configuration for MQTT is as follows...
 ```yaml